Table of Contents Hide

 Naseer Ali et Al found the prevalence of depression was 27.0% amongst diabetic subjects and 11.1% amongst healthy controls, in New Delhi.

-Siddiqui et Al found that there is a higher prevalence of depression in patients with type 2 diabetes was almost twice as high compared to those without diabetes (35.4% vs 20%; p=0.006) in Delhi.
+Siddiqui et Al found that there is a higher prevalence of depression in patients with type 2 diabetes .
+So it was almost twice as high compared to those without diabetes (35.4% vs 20%; p=0.006) in Delhi.

 He suggested that assessment of depression should be performed as part of the routine practice in India as persons with type 2 diabetes are at higher risk of developing depression.

 In the CURES study, 25,286 subjects in whom fasting capillary glucose estimation was available.
-They were assessed for depression, using a self-reported and previously validated instrument.
-Depression was studied about the different stages of glucose intolerance.
+The scientists assessed depression, using a self-reported and previously validated instrument.

 Thus it is clear that the prevalence of depression increases with greater degrees of glucose intolerance.
 According to the National Institute of Mental Health, depression has a more serious progression in persons with diabetes.